BankOnIT Strengthens Its Advisory Board.

 Too Long, Too Crowded, Too Much Lecturing & Not Enough Participation.
 6 Tips to Make Online Meetings Better.

 Research shows that participants are much less engaged in virtual meetings than when gathering in person.
 Face-to-face discussions activate our brains more, with increased eye contact, facial processing, and synchronized neural activity between individuals according to a study published by MIT Press.3 This article from The Wall Street Journal provides 6 tips for making online meetings more engaging and effective.
-6 Ways to Make Your Online Meeting Better, More Engaging - WSJArtboard 1-4
+6 Ways to Make Your Online Meeting Better, More Engaging - WSJ

 --